mozilla-services/heka/docs/source/getting_started.rst

 	`share_dir`.
 This is a place where Heka expects to find certain static resources that it needs, such as the HTML/javascript source code used by the dashboard output, or the source code to various Lua based plugins.
-The user owning the `hekad` process should have read access to this folder, but not write access.
+The user owning the `hekad` process requires read access to this folder, but not write access.

 It's worth noting that while Heka defaults to expecting to find certain